 - Full list of beer tax forms and all required schedules »

 The Form 1650, Idaho Beer Wholesalers and Breweries Tax Return, is due on the 15th of the month following the tax period (e.g. October's return is due November 15).
 Personalized copies of Form 1650 are mailed to account owners and aren't available on our website.
-If you've misplaced your paper returns, you can request reprints by contacting Taxpayer Services at (208) 334-7660 in the Boise area or (800) 972-7660 toll free.
+If you've misplaced your paper returns, you can request reprints by contacting Taxpayer Services at (208) 334-7660 in the Boise area or toll free at (800) 972-7660.
 Form 1650 instructions and all required schedules are on this website.

 Use Form BWA to apply for an Idaho beer or wine tax permit.
 Neither permit is transferable.
 You can download Form BWA and mail the application to the Idaho State Tax Commission, Attn: Permit Accounting Services, PO Box 36, Boise ID 83722-3220 or fax it to (208) 334-7560.
 You should receive your permit within four weeks.

 - Beer Tax Rules [PDF]

 - Any proposed or temporary rules can be seen through this page.

 The Idaho State Tax Commission collects and enforces beer and wine taxes.
 The Alcohol Beverage Control Bureau of the Idaho State Police ensures that all establishments selling or producing beer and wine are properly licensed and conform to the law.
 The Idaho Department of Health and Welfare regulates retail sales of beer and wine in Idaho.
 Most counties require a permit from their recorder's office.
 Cities will require a license from their clerk's office.
 The United States Department of the Treasury also regulates alcohol in Idaho.